Properties of Microscope Objectives

 The clearance distance between the closest surface of the cover glass and the objective front lens is termed the working distance.
 In situations where the specimen is designed to be imaged without a cover glass, the working distance is measured at the actual surface of the specimen.
 Generally, working distance decreases in a series of matched objectives as the magnification and numerical aperture increase (see Table 1).
 Objectives intended to view specimens with air as the imaging medium should have working distances as long as possible, provided that numerical aperture requirements are satisfied.
 Immersion objectives, on the other hand, should have shallower working distances in order to contain the immersion liquid between the front lens and the specimen.
 Many objectives designed with close working distances have a spring-loaded retraction stopper that allows the front lens assembly to be retracted by pushing it into the objective body and twisting to lock it into place.
 Such an accessory is convenient when the objective is rotated in the nosepiece so it will not drag immersion oil across the surface of a clean slide.
 Twisting the retraction stopper in the opposite direction releases the lens assembly for use.
 In some applications (see below), a long free working distance is indispensable, and special objectives are designed for such use despite the difficulty involved in achieving large numerical apertures and the necessary degree of optical correction.

-Depth of Field and Image Depth
+Table 2 - Depth of Field and Image Depth

 Illustrated in Figure 3 is a schematic drawing of light waves reflecting and/or passing through a lens element coated with two antireflection layers.
 The incident wave strikes the first layer (Layer A in Figure 3) at an angle, resulting in part of the light being reflected (R(o)) and part being transmitted through the first layer.
 Upon encountering the second antireflection layer (Layer B), another portion of the light is reflected at the same angle and interferes with light reflected from the first layer.
 Some of the remaining light waves continue on to the glass surface where they are again both reflected and transmitted.
 Light reflected from the glass surface interferes (both constructively and destructively) with light reflected from the antireflection layers.
 The refractive indices of the antireflection layers vary from that of the glass and the surrounding medium (air).
 As the light waves pass through the antireflection layers and glass surface, a majority of the light (depending upon the incident angle--usual normal to the lens in optical microscopy) is ultimately transmitted through the glass and focused to form an image.